Bjorn46/ASP.NET-Core-Example/README.md

 If you want to test it out and delete your current Models and DbContext then you can use the following command at the end of the scaffold command
 --force

-Run the scaffold command to generate controllers (These do not generate good code for RESTful API)
-- dotnet aspnet-codegenerator controller -name YourControllerName -m YourModelName -dc YourDbContextName -outDir Controllers

 ## Migration
 in Entity Framework Core a migration generates a new migration file that represents the changes needed to create or update the database schema based on your current model.
 Basically every time you want to create a new table, or add a new seed function or similar, you need to run a migration to update the database with the new changes.